ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 1. Access the BPI system with the specific Abstraction Layer being tested.
 Create a new security policy, e.g., a policy that only allows workgroup participants to initiate worksteps within a specific workflow associated with a workgroup.
 2. Assign the newly created security policy to a specific workflow or a set of information objects within the BPI.
 3. Perform an action, such as attempting to initiate a workstep within the workflow associated with a workgroup.
 4. Modify the security policy to include different criteria or access rules.
+5. Repeat step 3 to test the new security policy.

 Expected Results:

 1. The Abstraction Layer provides the ability to create and manage security policies.
 2. The security policy is successfully applied to the selected workflow or information objects.
 3. The BPI enforces the security policy, preventing unauthorized actions.
-4. The changes to the security policy are successfully applied and enforced.
+4. The changes to the security policy are successfully applied.
+5. The BPI properly enforces the new security policy and prevents unauthorized actions.

 #### **[R64]**
 Abstraction Layers utilized in a BPI MUST support Single-Sign-On (SSO).